mylinuxforwork/dotfiles/README.md

 PLEASE NOTE: This branch is the rolling release of my dotfiles and includes the latest changes.
 Please be aware that this version is not a tested release.

-The released dotfiles are tested with Arch Linux, Manjaro Linux, EndeavourOS and Arco Linux.
-(Arco Linux: Please install hyprland-git run my dotfiles.)

 You can find the video on YouTube: <a href="https://youtu.be/e9ro_P9rbFk" target="_blank">Dotfiles Configuration and Installation</a>

 [TOC]

 # Installation

+The released dotfiles are tested with Arch Linux (recommended), Manjaro Linux and EndeavourOS.

+For Arco Linux users: It's possible that not all packages can be installed with the installation script.
+In case of missing packages please install them manually.

 To make it easy for you to get started with my dotfiles, here's a list of recommended next steps.
 The script will try to create a backup from an previous dotfiles installation.